 imaginative comparison.

-- A figure of speech - Artistic device - Figurative use of a word - Figure of speech - Recurring theme - The use of a word or expression in a different sense from
+- A figure of speech - Artistic device - Figurative use of a word - Figure of speech - Genre feature - Hot rope-walker essential to story theme - Narrative device

 - Exaggerated figure of speech - Exaggeration - Extravagant exaggeration - Obvious exaggeration, for effect - A figure of speech in which the expression is an evident